More and more research is showing that pain begins first in the brain, further solidifying the yogis’ concept of mind/body connection.

 A yoga therapist is specifically trained in the therapeutic interventions of each of those five layers of the body, addressing the mind, body, and spirit connection as well as the the physical issue.
 In effect, yoga therapy treats the WHOLE person, not the symptom.
 Yoga therapy as an intervention takes time and consistency and is best used in conjunction with the care you are receiving from your medical doctor.

 I have found that combining yoga therapy with coaching and mindset interventions has had the greatest results in those clients dealing with chronic pain.
-In my integrative Reveal then Heal system, we effectively work with the Brain and the Pain to alleviate then heal underlying issues contributing to the pain.
+In my private programs, the client and I effectively work together with the Brain and the Pain to alleviate, then heal, underlying issues contributing to the pain.

 Photo by Luis Galvez@ Unsplash.com